Generative AI Search

 Research competitor mentions: Notice which competitors get mentioned by the AI when you don’t.
 You might discover that the chatbot loves citing a competitor’s blog or their product features that you haven’t highlighted about yourself.
 That’s intel you can use.

-LLMs don’t index pages like Google’s crawler, but they do ingest a lot of content (during training or via web browsing capabilities) and form an understanding from it.
+LLMs don’t index pages like Google’s crawler, but they do ingest a lot of content (during training or via web browsing capabilities that almost all the models do now in H2 of 2025) and form an understanding from it.
 To make your brand “AI-friendly”:

 Use clear, structured content on your site: Organized, well-written content is more likely to be correctly interpreted by AI.
 Use descriptive headings, bullet points, and concise explanations of your products/services.
 Think in terms of Q&A style content where appropriate (since people often ask AI questions).
 If you have an FAQ page that directly answers common questions about your industry, that’s gold.
 An AI that has seen those will be more confident mentioning you as the source for an answer.
+One highly clever approach is to repurpose insights from your customer support tickets, both solved and unsolved.
+By turning these real-world questions into a structured knowledge base, you create a go-to source for LLMs to draw from.
+This is, in my view, one of the most practical growth hacks for AI Search.

 Incorporate relevant keywords and context: While old-school SEO was all about exact keywords, AI is about context.
 Make sure your content addresses the topics and themes relevant to your business comprehensively.
-For example, a finance startup might publish a blog like “How to choose the right personal finance app” – not a sales pitch, but a genuinely useful article that an AI might draw on when a user asks, “How do I manage my budget?”.
+For example, a finance startup might publish a blog like “How to choose the right personal finance app”, not a sales pitch, but a genuinely useful article that an AI might draw on when a user asks, “How do I manage my budget?”.
 Within that, of course, it can mention your app as an option.
 The key is to answer the questions your target audience is likely to ask the AI.
 If the AI has seen your content answering the question, it may echo your answer (with your brand included).

 Refresh and update online information: Ensure that places like your Wikipedia page (if you have one), Google Business profile, or any public data sources have up-to-date, accurate info.
 LLMs like to rely on widely published data for factual questions (“Who is the CEO of X?” or “Where is Y based?”).
 Correcting misinformation and seeding good information helps the AI portray your brand correctly and confidently.

-3. Use Schema Markup and Structured Data
+3. How to use Schema Markup and Structured Data?

 This is the slightly nerdier part, but it gives you a big advantage.
 By adding structured data (like Schema.org markup) to your website, you make certain facts explicitly clear to machines.
 This can influence AI outputs just as it influences search engines.